 Your dentist designs each dental bridge to match your teeth in appearance.
 This means the bridges have a similar color, size, and shape as your natural teeth.
 With appropriate care, dental bridges can last for years.

 Traditional Dental Bridges

 In traditional dental bridges, the most common dental bridge procedure, crowns on either side of the missing tooth support the bridge.
 First, your dentist places new crowns or ensures that existing crowns can support a bridge.
 Then, your dentist cements the bridge to the crowns on either side.
 Your dentist may recommend the use of traditional dental bridges where teeth remain on both sides of the tooth gap.
-In addition to bridges, we also offer dental crowns in Lake County.
+In addition to bridges, we also offer dental crowns.

 Cantilever Dental Bridges